Ri Chong-song

-Ri Chong-song (born 31 May 1997) is a North Korean male weightlifter competing in the men's 79 kg category.
+Ri Chong-song (born 31 May 1997) is a North Korean weightlifter competing in the men's 79 kg category.

 Career

 Ri Chong-song won the gold medal in the men's 81 kg event at the 2024 World Weightlifting Championships held in Manama, Bahrain, and a gold medal in the men's 81 kg event at the 2024 Asian Weightlifting Championships held in Tashkent, Uzbekistan, and 2022 Asian Games held in Hangzhou, China.